Prelf1992/mlops-template-repository/README.md

 * Commit 304: Feat: Configure CI for API to improve user experience. at 2025-09-10 12:13:56
 * Commit 305: Perf: Refactor code in data model for better readability. at 2025-09-11 17:44:18
 * Commit 306: CI: Update documentation for API to ensure stability. at 2025-09-11 09:09:55
+* Commit 307: Feat: Optimize performance of API to improve user experience. at 2025-09-12 11:34:14